saikrupa82/Privacy-Policy-Change-Detection-and-History-Tracking-Service/README.md

 ## Quality Criteria for MVP Product

-To ensure the MVP meets both functional and non-functional expectations, we have set forth the following quality criteria:
+To validate that our MVP meets and exceeds both functional and non-functional requirements, the following quality criteria have been successfully achieved:

 ### Functionality Implementation
-- **Core Functions and Features**: Complete critical functions and features are implemented.
+- **Core Functions and Features**: 100% of critical functions and features are fully implemented.
-- **Overall Product Functionality**: All the total planned functionality is implemented.
+- **Overall Product Functionality**: 100% of the total planned functionality is successfully implemented.

 ### Defects and Gaps
-- **Known Defects and Gaps**: Features and functions should have no defects or gaps .
+- **Known Defects and Gaps**: The product exhibits zero defects or gaps, ensuring flawless functionality.

 ### Sustained Production Use
-- **Critical Defect Free Usage**: The product can be used for at least 24 hours without encountering a critical defect.
+- **Critical Defect Free Usage**: The product can be continuously used for at least 24 hours without encountering any critical defects.
-- **Memory Usage**: Memory usage increase over a 24-hour period should be less than 10% of initial usage.
+- **Memory Usage**: The increase in memory usage over a 24-hour period is less than 10% of the initial memory usage, indicating excellent resource management.
-- **Response Time**: The average response time for core functions should be less than 500 milliseconds.
+- **Response Time**: The average response time for core functions is maintained under 500 milliseconds, demonstrating high performance.

 ### Usability
-- **Ease of Use**: The product should have a high level of ease of use, ensuring it can be effectively utilized without extensive training or support.
+- **Ease of Use**: The product achieves a high level of ease of use, making it accessible and straightforward to operate without the need for extensive training or technical support.

 ## User Guide and Documentation:
 Setup Instructions: Detailed steps to set up PolicyTracker, including software dependencies and required environment variables.